Get our FREE IIFYM Weight Loss Starter Guide

 With a refeed, however, you can choose to use limit in terms of how much you eat (which is highly recommended!).
 Yet, more importantly, you want to, as much as possible, focus on foods that are high in carbohydrates.

 A refeed is also often planned.
 You plan that after so long, you will bump your calories up, eating more carbs, before going back to your regular diet plan.
 With a cheat day, it may be planned as well, but it often has really little to do with the state that your body is in (your physiological need).
 Instead, has to do with whether you mentally are suffering from food cravings.

 Your refeed macros are often planned in advance, so you’ll still track them just as you would any other day on your IIFYM approach.

 How Will A Refeed Help with IIFYM for Fat Loss?

 So after all of this said, how will a refeed benefit your fat loss program?

 Eh… Debateable.
 It’s hard to make any claim that refeeds have a direct connection to fat loss.
 Anecdotally, yes.
 I have seen it and so have many coaches.

 In theory, the leptin response might slightly increase your metabolic rate which can help fat loss to some degree.
 If you feel as though you’ve hit a plateau in your fat loss, a refeed may be just the process to get you going again.
 Do it and you should notice fat loss resume as soon as you move back down to your diet plan.

 Here is my thought on why it happens.

-Plus it might help drive out some backed up funk in your digestive track which is also going to give you a nice shift in weight loss.
+Plus it might help drive out some backed up funk in your digestive tract which is also going to give you a nice shift in weight loss.
 All of these elements added up could equal 2-4 lbs of weight loss on the scale the next morning (which is actually pretty common, but note, I said “weight loss” not “fat loss”).